Yuka Ozaki

-Yuka Ozaki (尾崎 由香, Ozaki Yuka) is a Japanese actress, voice actress and singer.
-She is currently represented with Ken-On.
+Yuka Ozaki (尾崎 由香, Ozaki Yuka) is a Japanese actress and singer.
+She is currently affiliated with Ken-On.

 Biography

 Ozaki was born in Tokyo.
 She was photographed to appear in brochures before the age of one.

 Ozaki became a child actress in the third grade of elementary school both on the stage and in television On April 21, 2015, she transferred to Hibiki, together with Rimi Nishimoto.

 Ozaki's first work as a voice actress was an announcement on the music video of "broadcasting department" at the "Milky Holmes Fall Sports Festival" held on 19 September 2015, and in 2016 she made her anime debut as the main character Ado Sukinanoka in the Luck & Logic corner anime Watashitachi, Luck-Logi-bu!
 Since then she has appeared in numerous stores including Luck & Logic related store events and beginner workshops.

-Ozaka formed AyaYuka with voice actress Ayasa Itō, which is in charge of programmes on the Ibaraki Prefecture's official video site IbaKira TV.
+Ozaka formed AyaYuka with voice actress Ayasa Itō, which is in charge of programs on the Ibaraki Prefecture's official video site IbaKira TV.

 In July 2016, she reached the semifinals of Kodansha's Miss iD She was later ranked third by Cheerz, and ranked tenth in Ar-Sha.com, and she will advance to the finals.

 In 2017, Ozaki gained her first regular work in a thirty-minute anime as Serval, the leading role in the anime television series Kemono Friends.

 On June 1, 2019, she transferred from Hibiki to Ken-On.

 On May 14, 2021, it was announced Ozaki tested positive for COVID-19 but has shown no symptoms.

+On July 29, 2024, Ozaki announced her marriage to a person with whom she had been in a relationship with.